nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 For machine learning the cost of the hosting infrastructure can be significant due to performance requirements needed for handling large datasets and training your machine learning model.

 A machine learning hosting platform can make use of various commercial cloud platforms that are offered(Google, AWS, Azure, etc).
-But since this reference architecture is about Free and Open you should consider what services you will use from external Cloud Hosting Providers (CSPs) and when.
+But since this reference architecture is about Free and Open you should consider what services you to use from external Cloud Hosting Providers (CSPs) and when.
 The crucial factor is most of the time cost and the number of resources needed.
 To apply machine learning it is possible to create your own machine learning hosting platform.
 But in reality this is not always the fasted way if you have not the required knowledge on site.

 All major Cloud hosting platforms do offer various capabilities for machine learning hosting requirements.
 But since definitions and terms differ per provider it is hard to make a good comparison.
 Especially when commercial products are served instead of OSS solutions.
 So it is always good to take notice of: